In this article, we take a detailed look at comment spam and the different ways you can mitigate and manage the problem in WordPress.

 Akismet is a WordPress anti-spam plugin.
 There are a few others that you can use, which we will discuss later, but Akismet is by far our favorite.
 The WordPress plugin automatically detects the WordPress Comment Spam and marks it automatically.
-Akismet has many factors it considers to determine WordPress spam comments, and it learns from both actions you take (i.e. you designate something as spam), but also learns from all users of Akismet as a whole.
+Akismet has many factors it considers to determine WordPress spam comments, and it learns from both actions you take (i.e., you designate something as spam) and from all users of Akismet as a whole.

-The Akismet anti-spam plugin will also report statistics so you can see just how effective it is.
-For instance, on our website we have 99.7 percent accuracy within the last six months over 54,018 spam comments blocked, with only 158 missed spam comments, and one false positive.
-This is
+The Akismet anti-spam plugin will also report statistics so you can see its effectiveness.
+For instance, we have 99.7 percent accuracy on our website within the last six months, over 54,018 spam comments blocked, with only 158 missed spam comments and one false positive.
+This is an incredible performance.

 How to Install and Setup Akismet

 Fortunately, signing up for Akismet is incredibly simple.
-Just go to https://akismet.com/plans/ and sign up for the relevant plan.
+Go to https://akismet.com/plans/ and sign up for the relevant plan.
 If you have a personal blog or another noncommercial website Akismet is Free.
 Otherwise, you will need the business plan at $5 per month.
-This is a tiny amount of the time saved in having to manage your WordPress comments.

-When you sign up, Akismet will invite you to make a donation if you choose the Personal Plan.
-However if you cannot afford it, you can simply slide the donation amount to zero and the payment parts of the form will disappear.
+When you sign up, Akismet will invite you to donate if you choose the Personal Plan.
+However, if you cannot afford it, you can slide the donation amount to zero, and the payment parts of the form will disappear.
 Complete the sign-up process, and you will be taken to a page showing your API key.
 You will need this to enter your details into the Akismet plugin in WordPress.
-A copy of the API key is also sent to your email address that you used during the sign-up process.
+A copy of the API key is also sent to the email address you used during the sign-up process.

-Once you have the API key, you will need to activate the Akismet Plugin.
+Once you have the API key, you must activate the Akismet Plugin.
 By default, it is preinstalled, but you will need to activate it via the Plugins menu:

-Once you have entered in the API key, you will be taken to another page where you can choose to show the number of approved comments beside each author.
+Once you have entered the API key, you will be taken to another page where you can choose to show the number of approved comments beside each author.
 Whether you choose, this is a personal preference.
-Also, you get the option to choose the strictness of the plugin.
-You can choose to put all Spam in the Spam folder for review, or silently discard the worst spam.
+Also, you get the option to select the strictness of the plugin.
+You can decide to put all spam in the Spam folder for review or silently discard the worst spam.
 We choose the latter, as Akismet is very accurate at discarding the worst of the spam, and there is no need to review it.

 3. Using CloudFlare to Stop Spam Comments

-While CloudFlare alone is not an effective strategy to stop WordPress spam comments; it works very well with everything else here.
-Essentially, the security features within CloudFlare will prevent bots and spammers reaching your website.
-Not only does this reduce the load on your web server, but it will significantly decrease the amount of spam comments on your website.
+While CloudFlare alone is not an effective strategy to stop WordPress spam comments, it works very well with everything else.
+Essentially, the security features within CloudFlare will prevent bots and spammers from reaching your website.
+Not only does this reduce the load on your web server, but it will significantly decrease the number of spam comments on your website.
 The great thing about it is that you can choose security levels from within CloudFlare, so if you find yourself under attack from spammers, you can temporarily increase the security to high.

-If you saw the amount of Spam comments in the Akismet graph we had above, you will see that we suffered from a large spam attack in April and May, which reduced a lot during June.
-The reason for this, was the raising of our CloudFlare security level, and you can see from the following graph how many threats were stopped from reaching our website:
+If you saw the number of Spam comments in the Akismet graph above, you will know that we suffered from a significant spam attack in April and May, which reduced a lot during June.
+The reason for this was the raising of our CloudFlare security level, and you can see from the following graph how many threats were stopped from reaching our website: